-Join Ron Davis for an in-depth discussion in this video The tabular model, part of Microsoft Business Intelligence Stack in Depth.
+Join Ron Davis for an in-depth discussion in this video The tabular model, part of Microsoft Business Intelligence Stack Essential Training.

 …The tabular model of SQL server analysis services.…The tabular model is designed to support personal business intelligence and…team business intelligence.…What we're going to look at is we're to go in and look at the different views.…We're going to look at the grid view and the diagram view and compare…the similarities of those used, to tools such as Excel and a relational database.…Then we're going to go in and…look at data sources and see where we can retrieve data into the tabular model.…